ZycAlix/Projet-Spyware/Cifar10.md

 ```

-Notes: FPN is not available to all timm encoders (if FPN is set to true, a NotImplementedError whill be raised)
+Notes: FPN is not available to all timm encoders (if FPN is set to true, a NotImplementedError will be raised) (please check the documenation of [timm](https://rwightman.github.io/pytorch-image-models/feature_extraction/))

 # Self-Supervised training
 Self-supervised learning in GAIF is based on [lightly](https://github.com/lightly-ai/lightly)

 For instance with simclr:
 ```yaml